-Your co-op's BA is the person who has on-site plan administrator responsibilities for your employer.
-Your BA is your primary point of contact for any questions concerning the operation and administration of the RS Plan.
-However, it is recommended that you seek the advice of a qualified tax or financial professional before making decisions about the RS Plan, particularly decisions about distributions.
+Your co-op's benefits administrator (BA) is the person who has on-site plan administrator responsibilities for your employer.
+Your BA should be your primary point of contact for any questions concerning the operation and administration of the RS Plan.
+However, always seek the advice of a qualified tax or financial professional before making financial decisions related to the RS Plan, particularly regarding distributions.